ewaldhorn/nothingtochere/c/experiments/sudoku/README.md

 # Sudoku Solver

-Simple Sudoku solver in good old C.
+Simple Sudoku solver in good old C.  I used Zig as the compiler/runner.

 Sudoku consists of 81 blocks (9x9) in total.
 Numbers are 1..9.